COeXISTENCE-PROJECT/RouteRL/docs/action_reward_observation/actions.md

 # Actions

-The action space includes discrete route options, generated with dedicated path generator [JanuX](https://github.com/COeXISTENCE-PROJECT/JanuX) to connect specific origin and destination points.
+The action space consists of discrete route options, generated with a dedicated path generator, [JanuX](https://github.com/COeXISTENCE-PROJECT/JanuX), to connect specific origin and destination points.

 Example of the 5 available routes generated from the [Ingolstadt](https://github.com/COeXISTENCE-PROJECT/RouteRL/blob/main/tutorials/3_BiggerNetwork_IndependentAgents/README.md) network.